hnvivek/job-resume-match/README.md

-Here’s a sample README.md file for your Flask application that includes a section for a demo link.
-You can customize the sections as needed.

 # Job Resume Match

 A Flask web application that helps users match job descriptions with resumes by extracting keywords and calculating match scores.